 Gorbachev served as the last president of the Soviet Union until the breakdown of the socialist state in 1991.
 He also won Nobel Peace Prize in 1990.

-Although generally critical of the current Russian President Vladimir Putin, Gorbachev has repeatedly spoke out in support of Russian annexation of Crimea in 2014, andcondemned growing NATO presence
+Although generally critical of the current Russian President Vladimir Putin, Gorbachev has repeatedly spoken out in support of Russian annexation of Crimea in 2014, and condemned growing NATO presence in eastern Europe.

 On Sunday, the former president said he would have done the same as Putin if faced with a similar situation.

 "I'm always with the free will of the people, and most in Crimea wanted to be reunited with Russia," Gorbachev said in an interview with the UK's Sunday Times.